qdzlug/ironbank-pipeline/README.md

 #### build

 The `build` stage builds the hardened container image.
 The build stage has access to any resources obtained in the `import artifacts` stage and access to the `Dockerfile` included in the container project repository.
+The `build` stage utilizes the arguments provided in the project `Dockerfile` in order to build the project.